What Makes Pre-trained Language Models Better Zero-shot Learners?: Automatic Template Generation

-Similar to \citet{gao-etal-2021-making}, we fix the verbaliser \{\textit{very}: $++$, \textit{not}: $--$\}, and using T5-v1.1-base-chinese to automatically generate templates.
-Specifically, \citet{gao-etal-2021-making} assume a few-shot scenario where using ground truth label word as well as corresponding examples to generate a certain number templates.
+Similar to~\citet{gao-etal-2021-making}, for the \emph{DOUBAN}, \emph{WEIBO}, \emph{WAIMAI}, and \emph{ECOMMERCE} datasets we fix the verbaliser to \{\textit{very}: $++$, \textit{not}: $--$\}, and use T5-v1.1-base-chinese\footnote{\url{https://huggingface.co/uer/t5-base-chinese-cluecorpussmall}.} to automatically generate templates.
+Specifically,~\citet{gao-etal-2021-making} assume a few-shot scenario using ground truth label word as well as corresponding examples to generate a number templates.
 They then sort generated templates based on the aggregated generation probability (the calculation of generation probability also needs label information) of the whole training set.
 However, our experiment assumes a zero-shot scenario with no labelled data.
 Thus, for each dataset, we first randomly sample 50 examples from the pool.
-For each example, we use label words indicating both sentiments to generate template, one for each sentiment, resulting in 100 templates in total.
-Then we remove duplicate templates and around 60-70 templates remain.
-All automatically generated template can be seen at URL masked for anonymous review.
+For each example, we use label words indicating both sentiments to generate templates, one for each sentiment, resulting in 100 templates in total.
+Then we remove duplicate templates, leaving around 59-73 templates remain per dataset respectively.

+For the \emph{EPRSTMT}, \emph{TNEWS}, \emph{CSLDCP}, and \emph{IFLYTEK} datasets, whose automatically generated templates have been made available,\footnote{\url{https://github.com/CLUEbenchmark/FewCLUE/tree/main/baselines/models_pytorch/LM-BFF/my_auto_template.}}, we directly use those existing generated templates.
+We remove duplicate templates and around 11-22 templates remain per dataset.
+All automatically generated templates can be seen at URL masked for anonymous review.